The Philip Project

 £70 (payable in monthly instalments) in addition to a £30 deposit upon registration.
 We don't want money to be an obstacle to joining so please talk to your church leader or get in touch if this is a problem.

 This price doesn't include the cost of the weekend away which is part of the course.

 Interested?
 Questions?
 Email us

-Philip Project Cambridge is coordinated by Gavin Fernandes, Nerena Akuwudike and Josh Bell in partnership with local churches.
+Philip Project Cambridge is coordinated by Gavin Fernandes and Nerena Akuwudike in partnership with local churches.

 How Does it Work?